-After the pipe work has been installed and the collectors have been connected it will be necessary to pressure-test the system to detect leaks before filling the solar loop with heat transfer fluid.
-Propylene glycol solutions can leak from much smaller gaps than can water; so such testing is critical to assuring a successful installation.
+After the pipework has been installed and the collectors have been connected it will be necessary to pressure-test the system to detect leaks before filling the solar loop with heat transfer fluid.
+Propylene glycol solutions can leak from much smaller gaps than can water, so such testing is critical to assuring a successful installation.
 Recommended test pressure is 80 psi.
 The thermal insulation should be installed only after the leak test has been successfully completed.

 It is recommended that compressed air be used to test the system for leaks, as it is very easy to make repairs and it will prevent loss of solar medium, spills, property damage, and messy cleanup problems.
 Air is also capable of revealing very small leaks, that water may not reveal, through which propylene glycol will often leak.
-Leaks will be evident from the sound of escaping air, observation of bubbles emanating from fittings and other leakprone components that are coated with soapy water, and watching the pressure gauge over time.
-Bear in mind that the pressure gauge will vary some based on temperature of the air, so one must try to read the pressure at nights when the system cools down to ambient temperature or when covered.
+Leaks will be evident from the sound of escaping air, observation of bubbles emanating from fittings and other leak-prone components that are coated with soapy water, and watching the pressure gauge over time.
+Bear in mind that the pressure gauge will vary based on temperature of the air, so one must try to read the pressure on successive nights when the system cools down to ambient temperature.
 The following procedure is recommended:

-1. Isolate the expansion tank by shutting the isolation valve.
+1. Isolate the Purg-O-Mat and expansion tank by shutting their isolation valves.